Efficient Parallel Split Learning over Resource-constrained Wireless Edge Networks: Resource Management For EPSL

-When the BP process reaches the cut layer, the server broadcasts the aggregated activations' gradients to all participating client devices over the shared wireless channel.
+\textit{5) Aggregated Activations' Gradients Downlink Broadcasting Latency:} When the BP process reaches the cut layer, the server broadcasts the aggregated activations' gradients to all participating edge devices over the shared wireless channel.
 Let $\Gamma_g \left( \bm{\mu} \right) = \sum\limits_{j = 1}^{{\ell_c} + {\ell_s}} {{\mu _j}} {\chi _j}$ represent the data size of activations' gradients, where the data size of activations' gradients at the cut layer $j$ is denoted by ${\chi _j}$.
-The downlink broadcasting data rate from the server to every client device is the same and equal to
+The downlink broadcasting data rate from the server to every edge device is the same and equal to